Viral2525/Adaptive-MT-LLM-Fine-tuning/README.md

 Evaluation was done based on BLEU, chrF++, TER, and COMET metrics.
 The code is available at [Evaluation-Adaptive-MT.ipynb](Evaluation-Adaptive-MT.ipynb).
 The full evaluation scores are available at the [paper](https://arxiv.org/abs/2312.12740) under the Results section, and a detailed version is at [Evaluation-Scores-Adaptive-MT.csv](Evaluation-Scores-Adaptive-MT.csv)

-## Questions

-If you have questions, please feel free to [contact me](https://blog.machinetranslation.io/contact/).

 ## Citations

 1. **Fine-tuning Large Language Models for Adaptive Machine Translation**